Tenable.io Vulnerability Management

 The following table describes token values to verify.

-Note: For more information about tokens, see "Data Feed Tokens" in the Archer Online Documentation.
+Note: For more information about tokens, see "Data Feed Tokens" in the Platform Help.

 -